-However, your other choices in the questionnaire indicate that you tend to get impatient with people who talk about having a purpose or a mission in life, or "changing the world."
+Because of this combination, you tend to get impatient with people who talk about having a purpose or a mission in life, or "changing the world."
 You compare these words with your current reality, and they sounds overoptimistic, grandiose, or unrealistic.
 Perhaps these people don't have the same challenges you have to manage, or maybe they just want to look good.
 Either way, it's not your reality.

-/THINK ABOUT HOW YOU CAN LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK: All that said, research has shown that individuals who engage in activities of service to the community, volunteering or some kind of initiative for the greater good have a higher sense of wellbeing than those who do not.
-This includes benefits to health, feelings of joy, increased selfesteem, and personal satisfaction.
+/THINK ABOUT HOW YOU CAN LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:

+Research has shown that individuals who engage in activities of service to the community, volunteering or some kind of initiative for the greater good have a higher sense of wellbeing than those who do not.
+This includes benefits to health, feelings of joy, increased self-esteem, and personal satisfaction.

 In contrast, you may have personally experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupts your sleep or impacts how you interact with others.
 Oftentimes, you don't feel happy with yourself or with others.

 Have you asked yourself what you could do to feel better, to lower your stress?
 Perhaps you have, but the answer you found may have been as long as your demands remain high, there is not much you can do.